sbhujel07/RAG_Human_nutrition_fromScratch/README.md

 ---

-You can also see the Jupyter Notebook directly on Colab:
+You can also see the Jupyter Notebook directly on Colab: https://colab.research.google.com/drive/1XXGkpQzn9pY4xJMQFQyip9-7yqdNZV6o#scrollTo=8lV7vijkYYA7
-Open Notebook in Colab https://colab.research.google.com/drive/1XXGkpQzn9pY4xJMQFQyip9-7yqdNZV6o#scrollTo=8lV7vijkYYA7